tunglamadm/helm-present/helm-present-final.md

   +) when we use a chart to deploy application type will be application

   +) library will be used in case project will have reusable functions that can be used across charts.
 When define a chart as a library project, it will not have any templates and there will be no releases or installations done using that chart.
-It simply is to define some reusable functions that can be used across other charts, other library charts or other application charts.
+It simply is to define some reusable functions that can be used across other library charts or other application charts.

 - version: the version of the chart starts with zero point 0.1.0 (version number is not fixed, can be any numer)